-ICTP and the University of Trieste are inviting applications for scholarship for Master of Advanced Studies in Medical Physics (MMP), this is a two-year advanced training programme.
-Students from developing countries are eligible to apply.
+ICTP and the University of Trieste are inviting applications for a funding for Master of Advanced Studies in Medical Physics (MMP).
+This is a two-year advanced training program and open to students from developing countries.

-The Master’s Programme is designed to provide young, promising graduates of physics or related fields (mainly from low and medium income countries) with postgraduate theoretical and clinical training so that candidates may be recognized as Clinical Medical Physicists in their home countries.
+The master’s program is designed to provide young, promising graduates of physics or related fields (mainly from low and medium-income countries) with postgraduate theoretical and clinical training so that candidates may be recognized as Clinical Medical Physicists in their home countries.

 The Abdus Salam International Centre for Theoretical Physics (ICTP) is an international research institute for physical and mathematical sciences that operates under a tripartite agreement between the Italian Government, United Nations Educational, Scientific and Cultural Organization (UNESCO), and International Atomic Energy Agency (IAEA).

-- Study Subject: Scholarships are awarded to study two-year degree programme of Master of Advanced Studies in Medical Physics.
+- These are awarded to study a two-year degree program of Master of Advanced Studies in Medical Physics.

 Partial support can be in the form of: